How to clean and sanitize the kennel with the arrival of the heat

 Although it may seem excessive, a light daily cleansing prevents many problems:

-• Use a lint brush or handheld vacuum to remove excess hair, especially if the dog is shedding.
+• Pass by a sticky brush or a handheld vacuum cleaner to remove excess hair, especially if the dog is shedding.

-• Air cushions or padded parts in the sun for at least half an hour, when possible: UV rays help to naturally eliminate bacteria and mites .
+• Air cushions or upholstered parts in the sun for at least half an hour, when possible: UV rays help naturally eliminate bacteria and mites.

 • Check daily for signs of insects, flea eggs, or wet areas.